 Since wave 3, infas, not the IAB, has been responsible for preparing the data.
 To guarantee consistent data preparation in the longitudinal section, infas was provided with the relevant syntax files for data preparation from wave 2, necessary sources, intermediary datasets and documentation of individual operations.
-Important decisions, such as the correction of structural problems in participating households or the development of the bio\spells dataset, which was first developed in wave 4, were made with the IAB.
+Important decisions, such as the correction of structural problems in participating households or the development of the bio_spells dataset, which was first developed in wave 4, were made with the IAB.
 The IAB was also available for questions during data preparation.

-The information gathered in the wave 11 interviews is available from infas as ASCII data.
-First, infas prepared the following datasets from the raw data:
+The information gathered in the wave 12 interviews is available from infas as ASCII data.
+First, infas prepared the following datasets from the raw data31:

-- Household dataset for the cross-section, including the spell-reshaped questions for the module ",childcare" - Household dataset for the longitudinal section (module "Unemployment Benefit II") - Dataset updating household composition (matrix) - Dataset updating family relationships in the household (relationship matrix) - Individual/senior citizen dataset for the cross-section - Individual dataset for longitudinal section I (module "employment biography [spells]") - Individual dataset for longitudinal section II (module "measures") - Dataset for open texts (across household, personal and senior citizen interviews)
+- Household dataset for the cross-section, including the spell-reshaped questions for the module "childcare" - Household dataset for the longitudinal section (module "Unemployment Benefit II") - Dataset updating household composition (matrix) - Dataset updating family relationships in the household (relationship matrix) - Individual/senior citizen dataset for the cross-section in wave 12, including the questions of the vignette module that were later converted into spell form. - Individual dataset for longitudinal section I (module "employment biography [spells]") - Individual dataset for longitudinal section II (module "measures") - Dataset for open texts (across household, personal and senior citizen interviews)